 Drilled for a sump - Any tank that has an overflow drilled already into it is worth at least another $100 more in value than a tank without that feature, unless drilling holes in glass is your other side hobby.
 Sumps are tanks that hold water in a system that the aquarium is connected to, and are usually contain filtration equipment, media, or refugia.

-Acrylic vs Glass - Acrylic is lighter and easier to move than glass, and it is also easy to repair.
+Acrylic vs Glass - Acrylic is lighter and easier to move than glass, and it is also easy to repair and drill for sumps.
 Glass aquariums can rarely be repaired.
 Acrylic tanks often boast greater clarity than glass aquariums, but they also scratch easier.
 Many cleaning products and scrubbers that are safe on glass will scratch acrylic.
 It is up to you to decide which features are more important to you.

 Glass or Acrylic thickness - The thicker the glass or the acrylic on an aquarium, the stronger it will be.
-Today aquariums are often made with the bare minimum required to handle the weight capacity they are designed for.
-Some used tanks come from a time where manufacturers used far more than what was required to build truly strong and reliable aquariums.
+Today aquariums are can be found with the bare minimum required to handle the weight capacity they are designed for.
+Some used tanks come from a time when manufacturers used far more than what was required to build truly strong and reliable aquariums.
 If you come across one of these that have managed to stay scratch free, you may want to snatch it up.

 All in One Systems - These are aquariums manufactured and sold as a set to take some of the work out of building your own system.
 They usually come with lights, a stand, filtration mechanisms, and other required parts.
-They can offer a good value over a customized system.
+They can offer a good value over a customized system, but if many of the components need to be upgraded you may be better off with a custom build.

 Aftermarket Modifications - Many popular models of All in One (AIO) tanks such as the BioCube series of aquariums have after market improvement parts that can add a great deal of functionality to these systems.
 Companies like inTank (unaffiliated) specialize in these parts, and being able to match up parts after purchase may be something of value to you to consider.